 The LSTC is a national tax planning and client counseling competition designed to more closely reflect everyday tax practice than do traditional moot court competitions.
 It is intended to provide law students with opportunities to research “real-life” tax planning issues and demonstrate their acquired tax knowledge through their writing skills.
 The LSTC is one of the largest tax competitions for law students in the United States.

 Student participants at Lewis & Clark must comply with all of the rules of the LSTC, which typically require, among other things, that each team produce a memorandum and client correspondence on the tax consequences of a complex business planning problem.
 The problem will be released by the ABA Taxation Section late in the Summer, and the deadline for submitting the final paper to the Section is usually in November.

 Each participant is responsible for locating and retaining his or her teammate for the competition.
 At the beginning of the term, students must attend several training sessions on techniques of federal tax research.
-Meeting times will be arranged among faculty and participants.
+Meeting times will be arranged among the instructor and participants.

-The faculty may select one or more entries for submission to the national competition.
-All satisfactory submissions will receive academic credit, however, even if they are not entered nationally.
 The written work will not satisfy any of the Law School’s writing requirements.
-The fall program will count for one (1) unit of credit toward the Certificate in Federal Tax Law.
+Successful participation in the Fall program for academic credit will count for one (1) unit of credit toward the Certificate in Federal Tax Law.

 Prerequisite: The competition is open to all students who have previously completed Income Tax I.